Ultraforce: Possibility of revival

 In 2003, Steve Englehart was commissioned by Marvel to relaunch the Ultraverse with the most recognizable characters, including Hardcase and Prime, but the editorial decided not to resurrect the imprint.
 In June 2005, when asked by Newsarama whether Marvel had any plans to revive the Ultraverse, Marvel editor-in-chief Joe Quesada replied:

 Let's just say that I wanted to bring these characters back in a very big way, but the way that the deal was initially structured, it's next to impossible to go back and publish these books.There are rumors out there that it has to do with a certain percentage of sales that has to be doled out to the creative teams.
 While this is a logistical nightmare because of the way the initial deal was structured, it's not the reason why we have chosen not to go near these characters, there is a bigger one, but I really don't feel like it's my place to make that dirty laundry public.

 When Simon Spurrier, writer of the 2021 Black Knight series, was asked if the series was going to take place in the Ultraverse, he said: "None percent, I'm afraid".

 Animated series

 There was a short-lived Ultraforce animated television series that ran for 13 episodes.
-It was based on the first version of the Ultraforce comic book, and was produced by DIC Productions, L.P. and Bohbot Entertainment.
+It was based on the first version of the Ultraforce comic book, and was produced by DIC Entertainment and Bohbot Entertainment.
 There was also an Ultraforce action figure line produced by Galoob.
 The cartoon featured the roster of Prime, Hardcase, Prototype, Topaz, Ghoul, Contrary and Pixx.
 It also included appearances of the Night Man and the Strangers.

+The series will be released on Blu-ray from Discotek Media.